 Events & Tickets

 Journey Concerts are flowing explorations of a composer or type of music, which also showcase the versatility of the New World Center’s performance hall.
 Using both its main stage and multiple smaller stages, they are continuous performances that transition from one stage to the next, enveloping the audience in the music.
-Journey Concerts are approximately three hours in length.
+Journey Concerts have two intermissions and are approximately three hours in length.

 COMPOSE YOUR OWN SUBSCRIPTION PACKAGE!